peperonie35/TTGO-T-MatchWatch/doc/create_an_app.md

 see appSettings.cpp for an example

-use the handle_lvgl_for_app function to use LVGL, there is to variants of this function:
+use the handle_lvgl_for_app function to use LVGL, there is two variants of this function:

 void handle_lvgl_for_app(AppState s, lv_obj_t *page, bool disable_default_gesture, bool enable_default_app_swipe);